 The Psychometric Society

 is a multidisciplinary group of scientists from fields such as social science, behavioral science, education, mathematical statistics, and computational statistics with the common goal of using quantitative methods to advance quantitative measurement practices in the social, behavioral, and learning sciences.

 Artificial Intelligence and Education

 The International Artificial Intelligence in Education (AIED) Society

 is a multidisciplinary group of scientists from the fields of artificial intelligence, education, and psychology with the common goal of developing and evaluating new digital learning environments while advancing theory in the learning sciences, cognitive sciences, and Artificial Intelligence.
 Member of the International Alliance to Advance Learning in the Digital Era (IAALDE).

 Assessing the Core Assumptions of Cognitive Diagnostic Knowledge Tracing

 $10,000 - University of Texas at Dallas Office of Sponsored Projects [2019/06–2020/11]

-The research proposed in this seed grant proposal will collect and analyze pilot data for testing core assumptions of the Cognitive Diagnostic Knowledge Tracing psychometric model.
+The project collected and analyzed pilot data for the purpose of testing the core assumptions of the Cognitive Diagnostic Knowledge Tracing psychometric model.

 Neuroscience-Inspired Unsupervised Deep Learning